 Contest Recorder is the second level of officiating offered by British Judo.

-If you are already hold a Timekeeper/Scorer qualification, or you are new to judo and want to help out at competitions then this is the officiating role for you.
+If you are already hold a Timekeeper/Scorer qualification, or you are experienced in judo and want to help out at competitions then this level is the officiating role for you.

-The training programme for the Timekeeper/Scorers is done over 3 competitions.
+The training programme for the Contest Recorder is via class room teaching and event mentoring.
 It builds on the elements learnt as a Timekeeper/Scorer and focuses on how to run an officiating table at a competition.

-On successful completion of the training programme candidates will be able to run pools and knockout sections of a competition and run a officiating table.
+On successful completion of the training programme candidates will be able to run pools and knockout sections at a competition and run a officiating table.

 What do you need before you can sign up?